 Basically, do this: brain dump, find ONE FOCUS, and don’t worry about all those stupid little things.
 Teach yourself to look at the big picture of what you REALLY want and need.

 The post you’re reading right now is meant to give you more information geared specifically toward beating procrastination.
 Please note that these suggestions are the ones that work best for me.
 Your mileage may vary.

 5 Ways to Beat Procrastination

 Sounds nice, right?
 A little bit of effort here and there, and eventually, magically, everything you ever wanted will be accomplished.
 And you will have beaten procrastination without even realizing it.

 To clarify, I’m talking about the method of doing a little bit on each of your MANY big goals every. single. day.
 This is different than the “small” things that need to be done every day — those are habits and routines.
 It’s also different from breaking down ONE goal into smaller, separate actions.

 The problem is, small steps on many goals at once don’t work for everyone.
 I love the idea, and I LOVE that it works for some people.
 Heck, maybe it works for most people.
 But for me, nope.
 And I suspect that’s the case for many overwhelmed overthinkers.

 Why?
 Because it’s too easy to look at that tiny step I’m supposed to do today and think, “It’s so tiny, and I have so many other things to do on ALL the goals, I’ll just catch up tomorrow.”

 Then I’ll start thinking about all those other small steps I’m supposed to do every day.
 A-a-and that’s all she wrote, folks.
-My brain starts to spaz out.
-(Ha!
-How many years has it been since you heard that term?
-Can’t hide my inner ’80s girl.)
+My brain starts to spin and I have a hard time remembering to breathe.
 Too many things on my mind shatters my focus.

 So if small steps on all. the. different. things. aren’t working for you either, try these 5 ways to beat procrastination.

 1. Get Visual